amilak86/wp-auto-post-demo/README.md

 # WP Auto Post Demo

-This sample projects demonstrates how to use []() library for creating new posts (programatically) without having to log into your wordpress dashboard.
+This sample projects demonstrates how to use [WP Auto Post Client](https://github.com/amilak86/wp-auto-post) library for creating new posts (programatically) without having to log into your wordpress dashboard.

 ## Demo Link